-In this moment of global crisis it’s more important than ever to recognize and stand with artists who have borne unfair burdens of societal bias and oppression.
+In this moment of global crisis and police brutality it’s more important than ever to recognize and stand with artists who have borne unfair burdens of societal bias and oppression.
 In an effort to acknowledge and address systemic inequities especially impacting artists from marginalized communities in times of COVID-19, Swim Pony is making a statement of solidarity.
 To that end, we’re re-allocating $2,500 of our general operating funds to support Philly’s vibrant and diverse performing arts community.
 We do this recognizing that as a company run by a white, educated, able-bodied, and cis identified woman we have received disproportionate funding access and privilege in our community.

 The Solidarity Fund will allocate these funds to Philly-area performing artists who self-identify as part of a marginalized community to make their work.
 Artists may use the money towards their practice in whatever way they wish.
 We recognize that there will likely be more demand than the funds we have available.
 As such, we leave the selection to artists within the communities we seek to support and have assembled a team of readers who include Akeem Davis, Tamanya Garza, donia salem harhoor, TS Hawkins, Asaki Kuruma, Erlina Ortiz, Cat Ramirez and Pax Ressler.
 This group will make all selection decisions based on their assessment of applicant need and artistry and Swim Pony will not have an impact on the choices they make.